new blog

 In Buddhism there is a process called the middle path.

-That original “middle way” practised by nuns and monks may itself seem too ascetic for most of us today, but the principle still holds true.
+That original “middle way” practiced by nuns and monks itself seems too ascetic for most of us today.
+Nonetheless, the principle still holds true.
 Wisdom lies in neither extreme, giving up on life nor in pretending that suffering doesn’t exist.

-Family, friends, a job and material things can be taken from us at any moment, as profoundly illustrated with the sudden death of my niece.
-And yet, life can still be suffused with excitement, with community and with relationship, in other words, life can be meaningful and purposeful.
+Family, friends, a job, and material things can be taken from us at any moment.
+This was profoundly illustrated with the sudden death of my niece.
+And yet, life can still be filled with excitement.
+It can be enriched with community.
+It can be enhanced with relationships.
+In other words, life can be meaningful and purposeful.

-There’s a way to embrace both truths: that life is unpredictable, and may be dangerous, but that it can be filled with pleasure and love.
+There’s a way to embrace both truths.
+Life is unpredictable and may be dangerous.
+However, it can be filled with pleasure and love.
 I interpret that to mean to live mindfully.
 Making and drinking tea can be a beautiful, rewarding experience.
 A monk teacher, Thich Nhat Hanh, often writes about this.
-The beauty in a walking meditation where he describes each step as softly kissing the ground, it is tender and mindful and summons a peaceful mindset.
+In walking meditation, each step is described as softly kissing the ground.
+It is tender, mindful, and summons a peaceful mindset.
 He asserts you can adopt this practice in any action you do, washing dishes, cooking, and talking to a friend.

 Many of us adopted strategies to survive pandemic the best way we could.
 I decided to strive to reach a state of mindful equanimity through meditation.
 I wanted to thrive and not just survive.
 I believe a life of being intentional about a meditation practice and being curious about where I am in life.